SonOfJ/TheFinalestProjectEver/README.md

 ## How to Run Program

-**1. Controls**
+1. Clone into repo
+2. Open Launcher.pde in Processing
+3. Press spacebar to start game
+4. Use the following controls
   - Esc: Exit program
   - P: Pause
   - W: Up
   - S: Down
   - A: Left
   - D: Right

 Dodging
 If a player and a ghost swap positions by moving past each other at the same time, the player can avoid taking damage.